MinhazulHasan/creative-agency-client/README.md

 - [Server Site Code](https://github.com/MinhazulHasan/creative-agency-server "Click For View Server Site Code")
 ***
 ## Description
-A full stack web application about a IT service Provider.
+A full-stack web application about an IT service provider.
 You can check which services we are providing.
-Then you can place a order with project details.
-In the cilent page, registered user also can see their order, a give feedback which will also show in the UI.
-In admin dashboard, admin can see all orders placed by the clients, delete or edit their current status.
+Then you can place an order with project details.
+On the client page, the registered user also can see their order, give feedback which will also show in the UI.
+In the admin dashboard, the admin can see all orders placed by the clients, delete or edit their current status.
 Admin can add a new service & also create another Admin through email of this site.
 ***
 ## Functionality
 - Exclusive Looking UI